jquast/blessed/docs/location.rst

 Location
 ========

+    Can you comprehend everything in the four directions

+    And still do nothing?

-If you just want to move and aren't worried about returning, do something like
+If you just want to move the location of the cursor before writing text, and aren't worried about returning, do something like this:
-this:

     >>> print(term.home + term.clear)
     >>> print(term.down(2) + term.move_right(20) + term.bright_red('fire!'))